dmbdesignpdx/flexr/Readme.md

 # Flexr Grid - Beta (0.9.0)

 Flexr is a responsive grid for those who just want a grid.
 Created by a graphic designer with an acute focus on the digital grid layout and its response to different screens.
-It features two types of column-collapsing: Expanding, Shrinking and Filling.
+It features three types of column-collapsing: Expanding, Shrinking and Filling.

 ## First Thing's First